AxisVM/pyaxisvm/README.md

 ### **Basic Usage**

-If the connection is complete, create a new model and get an interface to it.
+If the connection is complete, create a new model and get an interface to it:

 ```python